fafalone/WinDevLib/README.md

 UDTs used by these calls are also supplied in the same manner, the W variant, an untagged variant that's the same as the W version, and in some cases, an A version.
 UDTs always use `LongPtr` for strings, even the untagged versions for `DeclareWide`.

-As noted before, an exception to the rule is `SendMessage`, due to the enourmous volume of existing code expecting SendMessage to map to SendMessageA.

 If you have any doubts about which API is being called, twinBASIC will show the full declaration when you hover your cursor over the API in your code.

 #### Scope of coverage